I’ve been a dog lover ever since childhood. Thus whenever I come across a new breed, I jump into getting to know it.

 The barking tendencies of a particular breed cannot be generalized.
 It usually varies from dog to dog.

-However, Afghan sheepdogs are instinctively alert in nature which gives rise to their barking tendencies.
+However, Afghan sheepdogs are instinctively alert which gives rise to their barking tendencies.
 This trait makes them ideal watchdogs.

 Although they have this tendency, on the one hand, they have a reserved nature on the other, for which they try to avoid unnecessary barking.